FP4. Frequently Asked Questions (FAQ)

 With Fairphone 4, we can replace only those individual components.
 This approach helps reduce electronic waste and reduces the amount of plastic used because we don't need module housing.

-A: Why does the Fairphone 4 Rear Cameras spare part have so many connectors?
+Q: Why does the Fairphone 4 Rear Cameras spare part have so many connectors?

-Q: The Fairphone 4 Rear Cameras spare part has three connectors, although we wanted less since connectors use a lot of gold and copper.
+The Fairphone 4 Rear Cameras spare part has three connectors, although we wanted less since connectors use a lot of gold and copper.
 To have high-quality cameras, we needed many connection points.
 If we used a single larger connector, it would be more costly and mean we'd have to reduce the battery size to make it fit.
 To avoid reducing the battery, we chose to implement multiple small connectors.

 Q: So, how easy is it to open, and should you still do it?

-A: It is still straightforward to open the Fairphone 4.
+It is still straightforward to open the Fairphone 4.
 All you need is a Phillips #00 screwdriver.
-But even if the Fairphone 4 is modular, please don't open it too often.
+But even though the Fairphone 4 is modular, please don't open it too often.
 As with most products, you could damage the parts if you open your phone too frequently and risk losing the screws.
 You should only open it if something breaks and you need to repair it or troubleshoot it.

 Q: What is the SAR rating of the Fairphone 4?

-A: Specific Absorption Rate measures how much radio frequency (RF) energy is absorbed by your body when using an electronic device like a mobile phone.
+Specific Absorption Rate measures how much radio frequency (RF) energy is absorbed by your body when using an electronic device like a mobile phone.
 For the Fairphone 4, the SAR rating is as follows:

 Max SAR head (W/kg (10g)) = 0.494 W/Kg